-A long day of trudging through shin-deep squidgy mud, punctuated by the occasional finding of a geocache.
-It was hard work.
+A long day of trudging through shin-deep squidgy mud, punctuated by the occasional geocache.

-I was minding my own business on Facebook one night when a certain local geocaching blogger asked me if I’d like to contribute to his experiment and answer a short quiz about my life in geocaching.
+A certain local geocaching blogger asked me if I’d like to answer a short quiz about geocaching.

 Having done the top half of the Minions a couple of weeks ago I thought I better go do the rest.
 After my first trip to the Minions around I had 38 left to do.